-A self-service portal offers significant benefits for data controllers and data processors to comply with the GDPR legislation.
-Remote access will provide you and employees with direct access to their payroll information anywhere, anytime.
-You can login 24/7 to view all employees' payslips, leave requests, HR documents, amounts due to Revenue and other payroll reports.
+A self-service portal offers significant benefits for payroll bureaus to comply with the GDPR legislation.
+Remote access will provide clients and their employees with direct access to their payroll information anywhere, anytime.
+Clients can login 24/7 to view their employees' payslips, HR documents, amounts due to Revenue and other payroll reports.

-Employers also benefit as they can now automate the distribution of payslips.
-A self-service portal that is directly integrated with the payroll will allow for payslips to be automatically available as soon as the payroll is finalised.
-This offers additional security against cyber attacks and eliminates email hacks that could occur when sending and receiving payslips or payroll reports by email.
-Additionally, a self-service option allows businesses to keep their data updated and accurate as employees can edit their contact information.
+Payroll bureaus also benefit as they can now automate the distribution of payslips and payroll reports.
+With some systems, payslips and payroll reports will be automatically available on the self-service portal as soon as the payroll is finalised.
+This offers an additional layer of security against cyber attacks and eliminates email hacks that could occur when sending and receiving payslips or payroll reports by email.
+Additionally, a self-service option allows payroll bureaus to keep their data updated and accurate as employees can edit their contact information.